daniilsjb/Archer/notes/Grammar.md

 #### For In

 ```
-ForInStatement → "for" "(" "var" Identifier "in" Expression ")" Statement
+ForInStatement → "for" "(" "var" ForInTarget "in" Expression ")" Statement

+ForInTarget → Identifier
+            | VariableUnpacking
 ```

 #### While